okterok/manager-readme/README.md

 * Things you're looking forward to / dreading
 * Personal goals (such as riding your bike more, remembering to take breaks, learning to knit, etc)

-If you feel stuck on what to talk about, let me know and I can bring some topics (I have a cool deck of potential questions).
+If you feel stuck on what to talk about, let me know and I can bring some topics (I have a deck of potential questions).

 You and I will be sharing a Google doc, private to both of us, where you can drop in things you'd like to talk about.
 Please ping me in Slack for more urgent matters, but for longer-term things, this can help us keep track of goals, ideas, woes and triumphs.

 If I visit where you live, I'd love to meet up in person -- only if you'd like.
-Please feel free to politely decline this offer, if it's not your cup of team and I'll take no offence.
+Please feel free to politely decline this offer, if it's not your cup of tea and I'll take no offence.

 ### Feedback (for me)
 I appreciate any and all feedback.
 The only way I can improve being your manager is understanding your preferences and concerns.
 Please let me know how I can improve!
 I like learning and growing which is only possible when I know about problems.

+If you do not feel comfortable sharing this feedback directly with me, I welcome you to share it with my peers, Eric Jorgensen and Sam Morrison or with my manager, the CDO.

 ### Feedback (for you)
-When wins occur, I like to call them out as they happen in a positive way.
-If this isn’t something you like, please let me know and I’ll let you know more privately.
+When wins occur, I like to call them out as they happen in a positive way with things like KarmaBot or a DM.
+If this isn’t something you like, please let me know and I’ll let you know however you'd prefer.

 On an as-needed basis, I will take you aside privately (either in a 1-1 or if possible sooner) to let you know any misses you’ve had.
 I will also work with you to find solutions.